abedhadipour/Dcm2Bids/docs/tutorial/first-steps.md

-While scaffolding is a not mandatory step before converting data with the main `dcm2bids` command, it is highly recommended when you plan to convert data. dcm2bids has a command named **`dcm2bids_scaffold`** that will help you structure and organize your data in an efficient way by creating automatically for you a basic directory structure and the core files according to the [Brain Imaging Data Structure (BIDS) specification][bids-spec].
+While scaffolding is a not mandatory step before converting data with the main `dcm2bids` command, it is highly recommended when you plan to convert data. dcm2bids has a command named **`dcm2bids_scaffold`** that will help you structure and organize your data in an efficient way by automatically creating a basic directory structure and core files according to the [Brain
+Imaging Data Structure (BIDS) specification][bids-spec].

 ### Tree structure of the scaffold created by dcm2bids